whennemuth/kuali-deployment-overview/README.md

     Details how the EC2 server application hosts and the Jenkins EC2 server have been given access to certain AWS resources through command line interface (cli) calls.
   - [EC2 Disk Cleanup](DiskCleanup.md)
     Details how to reclaim disk space on our EC2 application hosts due to logging and docker activity.
+  - [Where Are The Logs](WhereAreTheLogs.md) This file lists the locations of where some of the logs are